DataDog/datadog-api-client-go/TESTING.md

 ```

 You can get more verbose information with the `-v` flag, and run a specific
-tests with the `-run` argument.
+test with the `-run` argument.
 For example:

 ```shell
 go test $(go list ./...)  -run TestSLOEventLifecycle -v